youngbryanyu/SimpliStash/README.md

 # SimpliStash
-A Stupid Simple Key-Value Database 📦
+A Stupid Simple In-Memory Key-Value Database 📦

 ## Installation
 Run the following to clone the repository and run the setup script.